653rd Heavy Panzerjäger Battalion

-Soviet Union and Italy
+Eastern Front

 The battalion was formed on 1 April 1943, by the redesignation of the 197th Sturmgeschütz Battalion.
 The latter was an assault gun battalion which had been formed in 1940, later seeing service during the Invasion of Yugoslavia and on the Eastern Front.

 The 653rd was initially equipped with Ferdinand panzerjager, which mounted a powerful 88 mm gun.
 The first vehicles arrived in May.
 The battalion was 1,000 men strong.
 The crews trained for several weeks on the vehicles at the Nibelungenwerk factory in Austria.
 Crews even assisted with the final assembly.
 According to documents at the German Federal Archives, a fully equipped battalion was assigned 45 Ferdinands but only 40 were delivered before its first operation.
 General Heinz Guderian visited the battalion and observed field exercises.
-By 4 July 1943 the unit had 89 Ferdinands and small contingent of other vehicles.
+By 4 July 1943 the unit had 45 Ferdinands (out of a total of 90 produced) and small contingent of other vehicles.
 Major Heinrich Steinwachs was given command of the battalion, which included nine staff officers and a maintenance unit plus three companies of combat personnel.

 It was assigned to the XXXXI Panzer Corps, and fought at the Battle of Kursk in July 1943 and the subsequent Soviet counterattack.
 From the 5 to 27 July German archives recorded the 653rd claimed 320 tanks and self-propelled guns and a large number of anti-tank guns and motor vehicles for 24 killed in action, 126 wounded and 13 vehicles destroyed.

 A situation report sent by the commanding officer to the headquarters of the 2nd Panzer Army on 24 July reported the status of the unit.
-It had 54 Ferdinand with 25 operational and 41 Sturmpanzer with 18 of those combat ready.
+It had 45 Ferdinand with 25 operational and 41 Sturmpanzer with 18 of those combat ready.
 Steinwachs reported that the operational vehicles were "on their last legs" and recommended their withdrawal and the unit to be disbanded and dispersed to maintenance units.
 He suggested forming some small groups 5 to 8 kilometres behind the front to act as a local mobile reserve, to be reinforced via the maintenance company when necessary.

 In August, it fought and around Nikopol during the Battle of the Dnieper as the 1st battalion of the 656th Regiment.
 On 25 November 1943 the 653rd battalion claimed its 600th tank destroyed; 44 that day.
 A Leutnant Kreschmer was credited with 21.